← Back to research

 Repo Prompt addresses the "context engineering" problem in AI-assisted development: getting the right code into your prompts while minimizing token usage.
 Large codebases can overwhelm AI context windows, leading to incomplete or inaccurate responses.
 Repo Prompt provides a visual file tree interface for precisely selecting files, folders, and code sections.

 The application began as a personal tool built by a developer frustrated with copy-pasting code into AI chats.
-It has since evolved into a comprehensive context engineering toolbox with MCP server integration, allowing it to work seamlessly with Claude Desktop, Cursor, and Claude Code.
+It has since evolved into a comprehensive context engineering toolbox with MCP server integration—one-click installable into Claude Code, Cursor, Codex, Gemini CLI, and OpenCode—and, in 2026, a full Agent Mode that hands codemaps, file slicing, and token budgets to coding agents with built-in workflows.

 Key Capabilities